ericrommel/python_test_automation_book/weeks/week02/section02.md

 ## 2.1 Creating

-Tuples are useful in test automation for storing `immutable` collections of test data, such as constant values or configuration parameters.
-Tuples can be created values separated by commas, using parentheses `()` or the `tuple()` constructor.
+Tuples are useful in test automation for storing data that not expected to be changed, such as constant values or configuration parameters.
+Tuples can be created using values separated by commas, using parentheses `()` or the `tuple()` constructor.

 ### Syntax: